Join our newsletter!

 Where the Woods End by Charlotte Walter

-I’m actually surprised that I haven’t heard of the middle-grade horror book.
-I guess it would make sense since it’s not really targeted for my age group.
-But I’m finding myself wanting to read it though.
+I’m surprised that I haven’t heard of the middle-grade horror book.
+I guess it would make sense since it’s not targeted at my age group.
+But I’m finding myself wanting to read it, though.

 Here is what Where the Woods End is about.

-Kestrel lives in forest that’s crawling with dangerous beasts.
-Unfortunately the most dangerous of them all are called the Grabbers.
-They are beings that are born exactly when you are and salk you throughout your life.
+Kestrel lives in a forest that’s crawling with dangerous beasts.
+Unfortunately, the most dangerous of them all are called the Grabbers.
+They are beings that are born exactly when you are and walk with you throughout your life.
 They are waiting for the right moment to grab you and eat you.
 From what Kestrel knows, no one has ever beaten their grabber once they have been attacked.

-Those that die from accidents or killed from other creatures are considered lucky.
-Kestrel’s mother has giver her a task to hunt down the Grabbers in order to protect the village in the forest.
+Those who die from accidents or are killed by other creatures are considered lucky.
+Kestrel’s mother has given her a task to hunt down the Grabbers to protect the village in the forest.
 She can’t exactly say no because her mom is a powerful and controlling spell-caster.
-She’s being accompanied by Pippit, a bloodthirsty weasel, and the two of them search for a way out of the forest and to get away from the judfmental villagers who don’t really like her.
-Unfortuantely her Grabber is getting closer and nothing in the forest is what it seems.
+She’s being accompanied by Pippit, a bloodthirsty weasel, and the two of them search for a way out of the forest and to get away from the judgmental villagers who don’t like her.
+Unfortunately, her Grabber is getting closer, and nothing in the forest is what it seems.
 That’s including her mom’s true motivations.

 Amazon